ColmeSH/utils/docs/mongodb.md

 ## Kill
 - open a new command line window
 - ps -ax | grep mongo
-- use 'kill' command with the PID code that the previous command will print
+- use 'kill PID' code that the previous command will print

 ## Shell
 - open a new command line window